EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-New Delhi catches every Trump statement on Hormuz with the anxiety of a country that imports 85% of its crude oil, much of it transiting the strait.
-The Times of India relays the presidential warning in all its brutality: 'The Strait of Hormuz will open, with or without Iran.'
-For India, the message is double-edged: Washington promises to fix the problem, but 'with or without Iran' potentially means military escalation that could worsen the crisis before resolving it.
+New Delhi scrutinises every Trump statement on Hormuz with the anxiety of a nation importing 85% of its crude oil, much of which transits through the strait.
+The Times of India relays the presidential warning in all its bluntness: "The Strait of Hormuz will open, with or without Iran."
+This phrase, delivered ahead of Islamabad talks, is an ultimatum dressed up as a press statement.
+For India, the message cuts both ways: Washington promises to resolve the problem, but the "with or without Iran" potentially signals military escalation that could worsen the crisis before resolving it.
+Indian coverage reflects this tension between relief (someone will reopen the strait) and anxiety (how?).

-Focus on supply dimension over diplomatic analysis
+Heavy focus on supply security dimension at the expense of diplomatic analysis

 Discover how another country covers this same story.